AhoyISki/duat/crates/duat-core/README.md

 only by a select few plugins.
 Configuration crates and plugins should make use of the [duat][__link0] crate.

+One thing to note about this “builti-in plugins” thing though, is that the api of `duat` is a superset of `duat-core`’s api, the only reason why this distinction exists is so I can include some other plugins in `duat`’s api, like `duat-base`, duat-treesitter`, and `duat-lsp\`.

 # Plugin examples